 - Life annuity with 10 years certain: $2,182 per month

-If Joe chooses the single life annuity option he will receive $2,250 for as long as he lives.
-The monthly benefit stops when he dies, so if he lives only one year, no additional funds will be paid out.
+If Joe chooses the single life annuity option, he will receive $2,250 for as long as he lives.
+The monthly benefit stops when he dies.
+If he lives only one year, no additional funds will be paid out.
 If he is married, his spouse will not receive a survivor benefit.

-If Joe chooses the 50% joint and survivor annuity option, he will receive $2,078 per month, and upon his death, his spouse would receive $1,039 per month as long as she lives.
+If Joe chooses the 50% joint and survivor annuity option, he will receive $2,078 per month.
+Then, upon his death, his spouse will receive $1,039 per month as long as she lives.

 If Joe chooses the 100% joint and survivor option, he and his spouse will receive $1,931 per month for as long as either of them is still alive.
-In this scenario, Joe is taking $319 less a month so his spouse will continue to have a substantial benefit upon his death.
-Think of that $319/month as buying life insurance.
+In that scenario, Joe is taking $319 less per month.
+That way, his spouse will continue to have a substantial benefit upon his death.
+Think of that $319 per month as buying life insurance.

-To figure out whether a lump sum payment is better than a steady payout, Joe must calculate the internal rate of return of the annuity and compare that to the expected internal rate of return on the investments he would make if he took the lump sum distribution.
+To figure out whether a lump sum payment is better than a steady payout, Joe must calculate the internal rate of return of the annuity.
+He will compare that to the expected internal rate of return on the investments he would make if he were to take the lump sum.

-For the 100% joint and survivor annuity option, and a twenty-five-year payout, the rate of return is 4.49%.
-If Joe's wife is younger, and a thirty-year payout occurred, that bumps the return to 5.29%.
+For the 100% joint and survivor annuity option and a 25-year payout, the rate of return is 4.49%.
+If Joe's wife is younger, and a 30-year payout occurred, that bumps the return to 5.29%.

-If Joe takes a lump sum distribution, he will receive $347,767.
-He can then choose to invest these funds however he wishes.
-If he follows a disciplined set of withdrawal rules, he may be able to create an income stream of 5% a year, have the ability to increase this income each year to help offset the effects of inflation, and retain control of his principal; however, he would need to follow a consistent investment strategy over a long period of time to accomplish this, and - of course - there are no guarantees that it would work in all market conditions.
-If it does work, here is the income Joe might expect:
+If Joe takes a lump-sum distribution, he will receive $347,767.
+He could then choose to invest these funds in any way he wishes.
+If he follows a disciplined set of withdrawal rules, he may be able to create an income stream of 5% per year.
+He may also be able to increase this income each year to help offset the effects of inflation and retain control of his principal.
+Still, he would need to follow a consistent investment strategy over a long period of time to do that.
+And, there are no guarantees that it would work in all market conditions.
+If it would work, here is the income Joe might expect:

-The question Joe now needs to ask is, "Is the additional potential return worth Joe taking on the risk of managing the assets himself?"
-Some people absolutely do not feel comfortable with the funds remaining in the company's pension plan.
-Others absolutely do not feel comfortable rolling the funds out of the plan to an IRA and managing it themselves or hiring someone to manage it.
+The question now is, "Is the additional potential return worth Joe taking on the risk of managing the assets himself?"
+Some people do not feel comfortable with the funds remaining in the company's pension plan.
+Others do not feel comfortable rolling the funds out of the plan to an IRA and managing it themselves or hiring someone to do it.

-You must evaluate the pros and cons, and the equivalent rates of return, and make your own decision.
+You must weigh the pros and cons, and the equivalent rates of return, and make your own choice.
 In the past, about one-third of the time, a well-managed portfolio would have achieved an average annual internal rate of return that was less than 6%.
-This is because something called sequence risk can have a big impact on your returns when you are drawing money out.
-Don't rely on the market to deliver above average returns in retirement.
+That is because something called "sequence risk" can have a big impact on your returns when you are drawing money out.
+Don't rely on the market to deliver above-average returns after you retire.

 Many annuity offers are quite attractive, especially if you factor in the potential of living long.
-Don't pass over the annuity offer without an analysis and a strong rationale as to why the lump sum does not make sense in your situation.
+Don't pass over the annuity offer without analysis and a strong rationale as to why the lump sum does not make sense in your situation.
 Compare an annuity vs. an IRA, and decide what's right for you.